 Group Alteration

-Name : Fixed Assets
+Name : Fixed Assets (alias) :

-(alias) :

 Under : J Primary

 Nature of Group ?
 Assets

-reactive of Group : Maacta

 Group behaves like a sub-ledger ?
 No

 Nett Debit/Credit Balances for Reporting ?
 No

-· · · 2 No.

-Used for calculation (for example: taxes, discounts) (for sales invoice entries) ?
-No
+Used for calculation (for example: taxes, discounts) ?
+No (for sales invoice entries)

 Method to allocate when used in purchase invoice ?
 J Not Applicable

-·